Sustainability

 We have improved visibility by aligning the display position of the product code used to identify cartons at the distribution site.
 We will realize a more comfortable working environment for a diversified workforce, including foreigners and the elderly, whose numbers are expected to increase in the future.

-Establishment of a network of group offices
+Establishment of a network of Group bases

 In order to shorten the transportation distance from the factory base to the delivery destination, Sapporo Breweries Ltd. established a new distribution base in the Tokai area, and Pokka Sapporo Food & Beverage LTD. proceeded with a new production consignment in the western Japan area.